Managing your email subscription lists is possible in OpenCRM using a combination of several features.

 To mark a Campaign as being part of a specific Subscription list, you do the same thing you did at the Contact (or Lead or Company) level.

-Simply select the correct Subscription from the list on the Campaign edit screen.
+Simply select the correct Subscription from the list on the Campaign edit screen and Save.

 This will allow you to send out emails that allow people to manage their subscriptions to that specific list (and any others you currently have listed).